[rev_slider alias="random"]

 Katherine Faliski is a Licensed Clinical Social Worker (LCSW) and a Registered Play Therapist (RPT).
 She earned her Master’s degree in Social Work from Virginia Commonwealth University as well as a Master’s degree in Public Policy from the University of Texas.
 Katherine loves working alongside children, teens, families, parents, and couples to help them grow through their difficulties and strengthen their relationships.
 Katherine has worked with children and families to address a variety of life experiences, such as school challenges, emotional distress, behavioral issues, divorce, and grief and loss to name a few.
 Due to Katherine’s personal journey through adoption and her work in the Nation’s Children’s Hospital, she also feels a strong connection to families struggling through some of the highs and lows of these life experiences.
 Katherine is trained in Theraplay™ Level 2, Group Theraplay™, Sand Therapy, Filial and Client Centered Play Therapy, and a communication model suited for families with teenagers and couples called Relationship Enhancement Therapy.
 She is married and has two children.
 Katherine is thrilled to be a part of the Nurture House team, and considers it a true privilege to work with clients and their families.

-Jennifer Rubens, LPC-MHSP, RPT
+Jennifer Rubens, Ph.D, LPC-MHSP, RPT

 Jennifer completed her master’s degree in Clinical Mental Health Counseling in July of 2020 with a concentration in Play Therapy at Lipscomb University.
 She has a Ph.D. in Educational Psychology-Individual Differences from the University of Houston where she conducted research in Autism.
-Jennifer is a member of the American Counseling Association, Association for Play Therapy and Chi Sigma Iota honor society.
-She is trained in TBRI (Trust-Based Relational Intervention), will soon be a TraumaPlay Certified Therapist, and is focused on creating safe spaces for children and family members who have been affected by trauma.
+Jennifer is a registered Play Therapist, TBRI trained (Trust-Based Relational Intervention), EMDR trained, is a Certified Creative Grief Coach and is certified in TraumaPlay.
+Jennifer is focused on creating safe spaces for children and family members who have been affected by trauma.
 She believes empowering children and building a strong foundation of connection is essential to the therapeutic process.
-Jennifer is very excited to be a part of the Nurture House family and looks forward to the journey.
-Outside of work she loves spending time with her husband, three daughters and her chocolate labs.

 Claire Jergensen, LPC-MHSP